Table of Contents

 Gin Special Oil Soba

 My wife ordered another one of their best-selling menu items: “Gin Special Oil Soba”.
 Aburasoba or “oil soba,” is a soupless ramen made with a soy sauce base and ramen lard containing thick udon-like noodles, generous chunks chashu pork, kaiware sprouts, and menma (fermented bamboo shoots).
-Unfortunately, the photo below fails to capture the density and volume of this delicious bowl of noodles.
+I have to admit the photo below fails to capture the density and volume of this delicious bowl of noodles.

 You can add raw egg, lemon, or spicy miso paste to enhance the flavor.
 Mix everything well to break down the chunks of chashu.
 For a fuller, bolder taste, feel free to include options like spicy miso paste, raw garlic, or a squeeze of lemon.
 Once you’ve eaten about half the bowl, you can add more to the mix by requesting free soup and/or a half-serving of rice for ¥130.
 Trust me, you’ll be so stuffed you can barely walk afterward!
 Menza Gin is also known for their tsukemen dipping noodles, though I haven’t tried them yet.
 If you do, let me know in the comments!